akkartik/lines.love/Manual_tests.md

   For example, `string.sub` should never use a `_pos`, only an `_offset`.

 * Some ADT/interface support would be helpful in keeping per-line state in sync.
-Any change to line data should clear line `fragments` and `screen_line_starting_pos`.
+Any change to line data should clear the derived line property `screen_line_starting_pos`.

 * Some inputs get processed in love.textinput and some in love.keypressed.